corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-deployment-confidential.md

 ## Using confidential identities with an HSM

 By using an HSM, the confidential identity keys can be stored in the node database in an encrypted form.
-There are two supported modes for combining HSMs and confidential identities on Corda: Enterprise Edition ; **wrapped** and **degraded wrapped**.
+There are two supported modes for combining HSMs and confidential identities on Corda Enterprise; **wrapped** and **degraded wrapped**.
 Both of these modes are more secure than using confidential identities without an HSM.

 ### Wrapped mode